NhatHoang2002/raw-note/_posts/ml-coursera/2018-08-30-machine-learning-coursera-1.md

 ## Other documentation

-<update /> This is a very detailed (and from the course) [note](http://www.holehouse.org/mlclass/).
+<update /> This is a very detailed (and from the course) [note](/files/ML-coursera/note/) of [Alex Holehouse](http://holehouse.org/).
 We can check it if this note is not enough.
+Notice that, from the week 7, I decides to use much on this note instead of writing my self because I don't have enough time for doing this.

 ## Preparing for the course